 Interesting Ashwatthama Facts

 Ashwatthama is the son of Dronacharya and Kripi.
-Drona did Vrata for years to please Lord Shiva to have a son who has the same courage as Lord Shiva.
+Drona did penance for years to please Lord Shiva to have a son with the same courage as Lord Shiva.
 According to Shiva Purana, Ashwatthama is an avatar of Lord Shiva himself.

 Ashwathama is one of the Astha Chiranjeevi, Eight Immortals (Though there are more than eight immortals).
 Ashwatthama was born with a jewel on his forehead, giving him power over all living beings lower than humans.
 The jewel protected him from hunger, thirst, and fatigue.
 Although skilled in warfare, Dronacharya led a simple life with little money or possessions.
 As a result, Ashvatthama had a difficult childhood, with his family unable to afford milk.

 His strength is almost equal to Arjuna’s, especially in archery.
 Among the Kuru princes, he was good friends with Duryodhana, the eldest son of Dhritarashtra.
 They both have jealousy towards the Pandavas.
 Duryodhana felt that Yudhisthira was his obstacle in inheriting the throne of Hastinapura, while Arjuna’s talent made Ashwatthama jealous because he felt that his father’s love had been divided.
 After all, Arjuna was Drona’s favorite student.

 After learning that his father was killed due to deception, Ashwatthama was angry.
-He issued Narayanastra weapons to destroy the Pandavas.
+He issued Narayanastra, powerful weapons to destroy the Pandavas.
 The weapons production was accompanied by strong winds, lightning strikes, and the appearance of millions of arrows ready to target every armed person in the Pandava fort.
-This frightened the Pandavas until finally, Krishna told everyone in the Pandava camp to drop their weapons and surrender to Narayanastra.
+This frightened the Pandavas until, finally, Krishna told everyone in the Pandava camp to drop their weapons and surrender to Narayanastra.

 Ashwatthama defeated Dristadyumna in direct combat but failed to kill him because Satyaki and Bhima immediately helped him.
 After the fighting continued, Ashwatthama managed to kill King Nila of Mahismati.

 Inspired by an owl that snatches a crow in the middle of the night, Ashwatthama initiates an attack at night.
-However, Krupa opposed his intention because it was an unfair act.
-Ashwatthama also stated that war was indeed unfair, and all parties were indeed unfair.
-In the end, Krupa and Kertawarma continued to follow Ashwatthama’s instructions to carry out a night attack on the Pandava’s camp.
+However, Kripacharya opposed his intention because it was an unfair act.
+Ashwatthama also stated that war was unfair, and all parties were unfair.
+In the end, Kripacharya and Kertawarma followed Ashwatthama’s instructions to carry out a night attack on the Pandava’s camp.

-Ashwatthama was also forced to hand over the precious gemstone (mani) attached to his forehead, a jewel that made him not afraid of any weapon, disease, or hunger and made him fearless of gods, giants, demons, and dragons.
+Ashwatthama was also forced to hand over the precious gemstone (mani) attached to his forehead.
+This jewel made him not afraid of any weapon, disease, or hunger and fearless of gods, giants, demons, and dragons.
 After the jewels were removed, the sticky marks left a wound on his forehead, which gave off unpleasant-smelling blood that would never stop flowing until the end of Kaliyuga.

 Many people describe many incidences that they have seen Ashwatthama and even communicated with him.
 For instance:

 - When in 1192, Prithviraj Chauhan lost the battle of Mohammad Gauree, he left for the jungle.
 There he met an elderly person with a scar on his head.
 Being an excellent doctor, Prithviraj Chauhan confided to him that he could heal his scar.
 The old man agreed.
-But even after the week’s treatment, it remained as it is.
+But even after the week’s treatment, it remained as it was.
 Prithviraj was surprised and understood the details.
-He asked the old man if it is Ashwatthama.
+He asked the old man if he was Ashwatthama.
 The old man said he was Ashwatthama and then left.
 This description is given in Prithviraj Raso, the book written about him in the 12th century.